 When it comes to installing metal siding in your home, you’re going to find yourself with a whole lot of decisions to make.
 You’re going to have to choose the specific type of metal being used.
 You may have to decide which screws and attachments will give longevity and security.
-You may even have to choose colours.
+You may even have to choose colors.
 But one major decision that you can’t take too lightly is whether to opt for horizontal siding or vertical siding for your property.
 Here’s some information that will help you to make the best decision to suit your needs and preferences!

 There are a number of factors that can determine whether horizontal siding is for you or not.
 Let’s take a moment to look at some of the pros and cons!